mjdousti/Therminator/README.md

   Therminator allows a parallel computing feature that uses NVIDIA GPUs to perform matrix computations.
 It is highly recommended to enable this feature as it can significantly reduce the runtime.
-To utilize this feature, you need to download the [CULA Dense library] and install it on your machine.
+To utilize this feature, you need to download the [CULA Dense library](http://www.culatools.com/dense/) and install it on your machine.
 Next,
-	open the Makefile in the Therminator package and change lines 7 and 8, so that `INCLUDE` and `LIBRARIES` variables point to the directory where CULA is installed.
+	open the `Makefile` in the Therminator package and change lines `7` and `8`, so that `INCLUDE` and `LIBRARIES` variables point to the directory where CULA is installed.

 **Note**: Therminator can be run on Linux, Mac OS X and Windows given the above requirements